3 years ago I started a company in my Bedroom.

 Going back to our company Fintoe; and assuming we grew and made it to the point of selling stocks;

 If you bought a share at Fintoe privately you would partly be the owner of this company.

-Among other privileges, you would get the right to vote the board of directors.
-And also get your own share of the profits in proportionate measures.
+Among other privileges, you would get the right to vote on the board of directors.
+And also get your share of the profits in proportionate measures.